Updated: Aug 21, 2022

 The prone glute extension targets the gluteus maximus directly without any tension on the knee.
 Don't be fooled by it's simplicity!
 It's extremely effective because it targets one muscle exactly how it's used.
 No substitutions available to perform this move!

 Start with 3 sets of 10-15 reps each leg.
 Then, add resistance with ankle weights or resistance bands.
 Contract those glutes for buns of steel that not only look good, but propel you to the summit or help you climb out of a canyon!

-You get hiking-specific exercises like this, nutritional guidance to build muscle and sustain energy, and coaching through all the mind drama that happens when your goals feel like unclimbable mountains in The Healthy Hiker 6-Month 1:1 Virtual Coaching Program.
 Ready to be a better hiker?
-Message me and let's talk!
+The Healthy Hiker 6-Month 1:1 Virtual Coaching Program gives you hiking-specific exercises like this, nutritional guidance to build muscle and sustain energy, and coaching through all the mind drama that happens when your goals feel like unclimbable mountains.
+Schedule a consultation and discover how you can build strength that supports your knees and improves your hiking!